iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <img src="5_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 5 reviews"/>
 </p>

+> Easy to use and navigate.
+Actually got me brisk walking insteof walking leisurely leading to actual results<br> :date: __2021-05-01 15:36:15__

+> A really easy app for monitoring not just your steps or time spent walking but the amount of really beneficial brisk walking.
+I use it almost every day.<br> :date: __2021-05-01 15:14:14__

+> Very helpful<br> :date: __2021-04-30 15:23:16__

 > Good app<br> :date: __2021-04-29 13:05:45__

 > V good app it is helping me to loose weight thanks.<br> :date: __2021-04-28 12:33:29__